mrcbax/ActiveAntiPhish/README.md

     -g, --debug         Locks application to one thread and displays HTTP response data.
     -r, --getparams     The form uses GET parameterized data.
     -h, --help          Prints help information
+    -i, --noredir       Ignore redirects.
     -m, --multipart     The form uses multipart data.
     -w, --urlencoded    The form uses www-urlencoded data.
     -V, --version       Prints version information

 OPTIONS:
     -c, --ccn <ccn_field>          The form field where a credit card number should be populated.
+    -k, --cookie <cookie>...
+Provide a cookie name and data <name=data>.
+    -s, --custom <custom>...
+Provide a custom field name and data <name:data>.
     -v, --cvv <cvv_field>          The form field where a credit card verification value should be populated.
     -d, --domain <domain>          The domain of the email server associated with your organization (otherwise random domains will be used).
 For example: example.com or mail.example.com -e, --email <email_field>      The form field where an email should be populated.
     -x, --exp <exp_field>          The form field where a credit card expiration date should be populated.
-    -f, --fname <first_name_field>    The form field where a first name should be populated.
+    -f, --fname <fname_field>      The form field where a first name should be populated.
-    -l, --lname <last_name_field>     The form field where a last name should be populated.
+    -l, --lname <lname_field>      The form field where a last name should be populated.
     -p, --pass <password_field>    The form field where an password should be populated.
+    -L, --list <password_list>     Locks application to one thread and displays HTTP response data.
     -o, --phone <phone_field>      The form field where an phone number should be populated.
     -t, --time <run_time>          Number of seconds until program exits.
     -n, --threads <threads>        Number of threads to use.
 Default: 20 -u, --url <url>                The path to the endpoint to POST fake data to.
 ```

 Phish Kit Collection